kubedb/docs/docs/guides/postgres/remote-replica/migration.md

-**Measured on the runs behind this guide** (single-replica, ~1–2 GB databases, same-LAN clusters, a ~5 TPS writer running until cutover): write gap from last committed source transaction to first accepted write on the migrated database **37.63 s**, measured from server-side row timestamps, with all 2904 in-flight-era transactions verified present by fingerprint.
+**Measured on the runs behind this guide** (single-replica, ~1–2 GB databases, same-LAN clusters, a ~5 TPS writer running until cutover): write gap from last committed source transaction to first accepted write on the migrated database **roughly 40–70 s across repeated runs** (37.63 s in the run shown below), measured from server-side row timestamps, with all in-flight-era transactions verified present by fingerprint.
+Treat the number as an approximation — it is dominated by the pod recreate and promotion, not by data size.
 The full procedure is in the verification section below.

 ## Verifying the cutover: zero transaction loss and measured downtime